 The Faculty of Law offers a range of postgraduate qualifications, ranging from professional short courses to PhD programmes.

-Postgraduate study at Victoria University of Wellington’s Faculty of Law offers graduates and practising lawyers the opportunity to pursue advanced study, led by faculty members who are experts in their field.
+Postgraduate study at the Faculty of Law offers graduates and practising lawyers the opportunity to pursue advanced study, led by faculty members who are experts in their field.
 Because of our location in the capital city, experts from government, the public and private sector, and visiting academics add diversity and depth to our postgraduate programme.